Skip to Content

 The Movie Prop Experience: Found in Neonopolis, The Movie Prop Experience is a museum dedicated to showcasing props from hit movies and TV shows.

 The Tank Swimming Pool at Golden Nugget: Not just any pool, The Tank features as its centerpiece a 200,000-gallon shark and fish tank.
-Better yet, your kids will enjoy riding The Tank’s water slide which goes through the middle of the shark tank.
+Better yet, there’s a water slide that goes right through the middle of the shark tank.

 The Tank at Golden Nugget